 Go on safari in the UNESCO-listed Serengeti National Park Spot lions, leopards, Cape buffaloes, African elephants, cheetahs, giraffes and much more!
 Camp overnight in some of Africa’s most beautiful national parks Watch the sunrise over the African savannah Experience the rich culture of local Tanzanian tribes Do it all in the company of a group of lively young people whom you get to know well over the course of the journey

 Lake Manyara National Park Serengeti National Park The Ngorongoro Crater

 An adventure-packed itinerary

-Visit Nedere Cultural Centre in Kampala, Uganda’s capital city Go on a mountain bike safari in Lake Mburo National Park Hike to see chimpanzees in the wild Take a boat cruise on Lake Bunyonyi and zipline into it Quad bike around Lake Bunyonyi to explore local villages Row in traditional dugout canoes on the lake to visit some of its islands Take an evening walk into the town of Kabale Go on a jeep and boat safari in Queen Elizabeth National Park Trek in Bwindi Impenetrable Forest to see a gorilla troop
+Visit Nedere Cultural Centre in Kampala, Uganda’s capital city Go on a mountain bike safari in Lake Mburo National Park Hike to see chimpanzees in the wild Take a boat cruise on Lake Bunyonyi and zipline into it Row in traditional dugout canoes on the lake to visit some of its islands Go on a jeep and boat safari in Murchison Fall National Park Go on a jeep and boat safari in Queen Elizabeth National Park Trek in Bwindi Impenetrable Forest to see a gorilla troop